This post may contain affiliate links. Please read my Disclosure Policy .

 Instructions

-- On the stove over medium-high heat, heat the skillet and add the olive oil. when the pan is hot, add the pork in the pan, curving it to the shape of the pan if it’s too long.
-Cook the tenderloin 5 minutes to caramelize the top and then flip it and cook for another 5 minutes to caramelize the other side.
+- Place the skillet over medium-high heat and add the olive oil.
+When the pan is hot, add the pork in the pan, curving it to the shape of the pan if necessary.
+Cook the tenderloin 3-5 minutes to caramelize the top and then flip it and cook for another 3-5 minutes to caramelize the other side.

 - Remove the pan from the cooktop and place it into the preheated oven and continue to roast for another 15 minutes.

-- The pork is done when its internal temperature registers 140°F to 145°F in the thickest part of the meat.
+- The pork is done when its internal temperature registers 145 degrees F (62.8 degrees C) in the thickest part of the meat.
+It is okay if the pork is a little pink inside as long as the correct temperature has been reached.
+[See Note 4]

 Notes